How do I know if I am ready for therapy?

 How can therapy with you help me?

 After you become familiar with working with me and I have gained your trust, you will notice that therapy with me is safe, often uncomfortable, challenging, sometimes frustrating, and can be downright fun at times.
 Yes, I said fun!!!
 Therapy, when done right, is hard work but it doesn't have to always be so damn serious!
 Every experience changes our brain!
-Therapy works when you allow yourself (and your brain) to experience life in healthier ways by learning new skills, sitting with and tolerating your emotions rather than avoiding them, and allowing yourself to meet, accept, and honor your vulnerable self.
+Therapy works when you allow yourself (and your brain) to experience life in healthier ways by learning new skills, sitting with and tolerating your emotions rather than avoiding them, and allowing yourself to meet, accept, and honor EACH AND EVERY PART OF YOUR WHOLE SELF.

 What can I expect to happen during my therapy sessions?

 Every therapy session is unique.
 Your therapy sessions will vary depending on your therapy goals, your personality, and even your mood.
-The first few to several sessions will focus on building the therapeutic relationship as I get to know you and we build mutual trust and identifying your therapy goals.
+The first few to several sessions will focus on building the therapeutic relationship, building mutual trust, and identifying your therapy goals.
 Sessions will then progress to various interventions designed to move you in the direction of your therapy goals.
 During sessions, I will explore with you ways that your own thought patterns and behaviors block you from reaching your goals.
-I will encourage you to think and behave in ways that will help you reach your goals, Ultimately, I want to facilitate your ability to gain understanding of yourself and those around you, experience genuine relationships, and be self-caring.
+I will encourage and challenge you to think and behave in ways that will help you reach your goals.
+Ultimately, I want to facilitate your ability to: gain understanding of yourself and those around you, connect genuinely, behave authentically (in line with your values and goals), and practice self-kindness.

 Medication vs. Therapy